 1. Silt

-While silt is a contaminant, it is not dangerous to swallow.
-Most water sources do have some small amounts of clay or silt, but you should still avoid any drinking source that looks turbid.
-Clay-contaminated water is unpalatable and unappealing.
+While silt is a contaminant, it’s not dangerous to consume via drinking water.
+Still, it can make water unpalatable and unappealing.
+Most water sources contain small amounts of clay or silt, but you should still avoid any drinking source that looks turbid.

 2. Iron

-Like with silt, extensive iron water treatment improves clarity and taste.
+As with silt, extensive iron water treatment will improve the water’s clarity and taste.

 3. Lead

-Lead is a contaminant that enters water primarily through plumbing pipes and structures.
+Lead primarily enters water through plumbing pipes and structures.
 The EPA has been monitoring lead and copper levels in water since 1991 to prevent exposure risks.
 Areas with water of a higher natural acidity are at a greater risk of pipe corrosion, causing lead pollutants.

 4. Copper

 Similar to lead, copper is a toxic metal that enters water supplies primarily through pipes and home fixtures.
-It does not cause health complications as serious as lead poisoning, but swallowing a large amount is still harmful.
-Acidic water areas are at higher risk of copper contamination.
+It doesn’t cause health complications as serious as lead poisoning, but swallowing a large amount is still harmful.
+As with lead, areas with acidic water are at higher risk of copper contamination.

 A working technique to reduce the risk of copper contamination is to let the faucet run for a few minutes before using any water.
-If you do, the built-up copper flakes will be flushed out, leaving behind a much purer water supply for drinking.
+Doing this should flush out the built-up copper flakes, leaving you with purer water.

-As a preventative, if you are remodeling your kitchen or bathroom, avoid using copper and lead pipes or fixtures.
+Needless to say, if you’re remodeling your kitchen or bathroom, avoid using copper and lead pipes or fixtures as a preventative measure.

 5. Arsenic

-Arsenic is a chemical contaminant that exists in nature as trace material in rocks and sediment.
+Arsenic is a chemical contaminant that exists in nature as a trace material in rocks and sediment.
 This pollutant can enter groundwater either naturally or due to human activity.
-Mining, pesticides, and animal feed are some man-made methods that can cause an arsenic presence in water sources.
+Mining, pesticides, and animal feed are some man-made methods that can cause arsenic contamination in water sources.

-Arsenic is most present in certain groundwater reservoirs across the United States.
+Arsenic is commonly found in groundwater reservoirs across the United States.
 As of 2019, wells in over 25 states have tested positive for arsenic contamination.
-Unfortunately, you cannot detect this chemical in water.
-You cannot smell, taste, or see arsenic in tap water or a groundwater supply.
+Unfortunately, it’s very hard to detect, as you can’t smell, taste, or see arsenic in tap water or groundwater.

 6. Trihalomethanes (THMs)

-Trihalomethanes are a man-made chemical contaminant that occurs when some organic and decomposed matter reacts with chlorine water treatment.
-THMs will evaporate out of the water easily.
-However, some people are still exposed to the chemical through household water sources.
-Inhaling THMs as they vaporize is also dangerous.
+Trihalomethanes are man-made chemical contaminants that occur when organic and decomposed matter reacts with chlorine water treatment.
+THMs evaporate out of water easily. but they can still be found in tap water.
+Unfortunately, since the chemicals are colorless, they’re impossible to detect.

 Studies and tests are still underway to precisely determine the risks of THMs.
 However, many scientists agree that inhaling or ingesting them can increase your risk of various cancers.